Masked Lovebird for Sale Sydney

-A small stocky parrot with a short rounded tail Masked lovebirds are among the most popular pet birds world wide.
-Lovebirds acquired there name because they often sit in pairs and preen each other’s feathers.
+A small stocky parrot with a short, rounded tail Masked lovebirds is among the most popular pet birds worldwide.
+Lovebirds acquired their name because they often sit in pairs and preen each other’s feathers.
 But they can also be quite aggressive to each other if they have a disagreement so always watch new birds when introduced as they resident birds can be territorial.

 Breeding Masked Lovebirds

 The most important aspect of breeding your birds is with a varied diet mentioned below.

 Masked lovebirds usually will not breed until they are 11 months old the hen will lay to 8 eggs usually a day apart like most parrots the young will hatch at different times so their sizes of chicks will vary.
 Egg incubation usually takes 22 days.
 The chicks take 30 – 35 days to fledge and a further 3 weeks to fully wean onto seed.
 Lovebirds breed well in pairs or in colonies, it is essential to have more nesting boxes than pairs.
 A good size nest box should be mounted to a high section of the cage or aviary.
 Most pet shops will have nest boxes specially designed for lovebirds.
 Always make sure there is plenty of food especially when birds are breeding.
 Masked Lovebirds will breed all year round if allowed too. do not exhaust the hen to after she has had 3 clutches remove the nest boxes.
 This will ensure your birds remain happy and healthy.

 Sexing Masked lovebirds

 Masked Lovebirds are monomorphic which means males and females can not be distinguished visually.
 If you own a lovebird and are not sure of the sex take the bird to your local bird specialist and they will see the bird via the pelvic bone this is not 100 % but it is very effective in choosing pairs.